ahellers/GravTools/README.md

 ## 0.3.4 (2025-02-07)
   - Fixed bug in the data export dialog.

+## 0.3.5 (2025-09-24)
+  - Fixed bug: The survey name was recognized as instrument S/N when loading CG6 solo observation files.

 # License and copyright

 Copyright (C) 2021  Andreas Hellerschmied (<andreas.hellerschmied@bev.gv.at>)